JHB9876/DTRO-NPP/README.md

 This presents the following categorisation of 'rules':

-Activities
+_Activities_
-The following activities may be specified for rules within a policy.
+_The following activities may be specified for rules within a policy.
 The reason we have "positive" and "negative" versions of the same activities (like loading and no parking) is due to priorities: a loading rule that is higher priority than a no loading rule, for instance, implies that the Curb Zone does allow loading at the time in question, while a no parking rule would not.
-If "negative", rate array should be empty.
+If "negative", rate array should be empty._

-- parking - implies that loading and stopping are also permitted
+_- parking - implies that loading and stopping are also permitted
 - no parking - may not stop and leave vehicle unattended
 - loading - loading of goods; implies that stopping is also permitted
 - no loading - no loading allowed; implies that parking is also prohibited